wandiariunga/IP3/README.md

 Incase of issues contact me directly at wandiariunga@gmail.com.
 I will be more than happy to assist.
 ### License
 *No licenses required as the applications are mostly open source.
-However i used Visual Studio code the free version* Copyright (c) 2020 **Wandia Riunga**
+However i used Visual Studio code the free version* Copied images from github.com: user:jonnygovish commited on May 2, 2019 Copyright (c) 2020 **Wandia Riunga**